 1 9 2 8 – 1 9 6 7

-In 1965, he went to the Congo to fight against white mercenaries, and then to Bolivia, where he was killed in an unsuccessful attempt to lead a peasant rising near Vallegrande.
+In 1965, he went to the Congo to fight against white mercenaries, and then to Bolivia, where he set about forming a guerrilla army.

 Operating as the ELN (Ejército de Liberación Nacional de Bolivia or “National Liberation Army of Bolivia”), Guevara and his guerillas were well equipped and scored a number of early successes against the Bolivian army in the mountainous Camiri region.

 But Guevara was unaware that the US government had sent a team of the CIA’s Special Activities Division commandos and other operatives into Bolivia to aid the anti-insurrection effort.
 The Bolivian Army was also being trained, advised, and supplied by US Army Special Forces, including an elite battalion of US Rangers trained in jungle warfare.